 lower body and abdominals

 Kenjitsu sword arts

 * In addition to receiving academic credit, students can receive PE credit for completion of studio dance classes, if they register for both PE and academic credit.
 See the schedule of classes for details.

-Classes are normally held twice a week for one hour.
-Attendance is required.
 Although a student may take more than one class per quarter, students will receive credit for only one class each quarter.
 Physical education classes must be completed during the Reed academic year.
 Summer school classes and courses completed while on a leave of absence are not transferable.
-Physical education credit will not be granted for classes completed outside of the Reed physical education department program without prior written approval from the director of physical education.
-Please refer to the schedule of classes for more details and information on class fees and trip dates.
+Physical education credit will not be granted for classes completed outside of the athletics, fitness, and outdoor programs department without prior written approval from the program director.